Updated: June 24, 2020.

-Before you dismiss hand washing as too time-coming, hear me out!
-With a little bit of practice, you'll be able to hand wash your delicates in no more time than it takes to throw a load into the washing machine.
+Don't you want to take better care of your delicates?
+You really need to start hand washing them.
+Before you dismiss hand washing as too time-consuming, hear me out!
+With a little bit of practice, you'll be able to hand wash your underwear in no more time than it takes to throw a load into the washing machine.
 Considering how much better your skivvies will fare in the long term with a little TLC, we think it's well worth learning how to do.

 Do you know how damaging it is to machine wash or tumble dry your delicates?
 Not only are your intimates often snagged in the wash, but the excessive agitation (and especially the heat from the dryer) will absolutely wreck your fine fabrics and laces.
 With machine washing and drying, your stretch fabrics will sag and eventually tear, the elastics will stretch out of shape and lose their "memory," the colours may bleed into each other... and to what end?
 They certainly don't end up any cleaner in the machine than with hand washing.
 If you follow our instructions, you'll find that it only takes a couple of minutes of active time to properly hand wash your delicates!

 Hand wash your underwear in 4 easy steps:

 Step 1.
 Run your sink full of cool, soapy water and submerge your undies.
 I recommend using just a small squirt of a specially-formulated delicates or silk wash.

 Step 2.
 Swish around to loosen any dirt or stains, and give the gusset a gentle scrub.
 Let them soak - a few minutes is plenty of time.

 Step 3.
 Remove from the water, pat dry, and roll up into a clean, dry towel.
 Rolling up the towel through the garments and pressing firmly is a great way to remove any excess moisture.
 (Only rinse your undies if your detergent requires it - many silk washes are no-rinse formulas!)